Nena's Wellness Corner

 • Homemade Caesar Dressing prep.

-• Add minced garlic, 2 tbsp olive oil, 1/2 cup plain kefir, 1/2 freshly squeezed lemon, 1 tbs sour cream, 1 tsp dijon mustard, 2 tsp grated parmesan cheese, and pepper to a bowl and mix with a wooden spoon.
+• Add minced garlic, 2 tablespoon olive oil, ½ cup plain kefir, ½ freshly squeezed lemon, 1 tbs sour cream, 1 teaspoon dijon mustard, 2 teaspoon grated parmesan cheese, and pepper to a bowl and mix with a wooden spoon.

 • If you have a food processor, mix everything in a food processor.